Shannon E. Boettjer

 DOWNLOAD V-CARD

-Raised and educated in Southeast Asia, Shannon earned her Master of Arts in Teaching prior to attending law school and was a successful inner-city teacher, grant writer, and department chair.
+Raised and educated in Southeast Asia, Shannon earned her Master of Arts in Teaching before transitioning to law.
+As a former inner-city teacher, grant writer, and department chair, she honed her ability to distill complex issues into clear, actionable insights—a skill she applies in litigation, investigations, and client counseling.

-At Cardozo Law School, Shannon was a member of the Trial Team and Moot Court Honor Society, a Dean’s Merit Scholar, and a Legal Writing Teacher’s Assistant.
-Graduating cum laude, Shannon also received the Jacob Burns Medal for Outstanding Scholastic Achievement.
+A cum laude graduate of Cardozo Law School, Shannon was a Dean’s Merit Scholar, a member of the Trial Team and Moot Court Honor Society, and a recipient of the Jacob Burns Medal for Outstanding Scholastic Achievement.
+She has earned multiple professional certifications, including:

 Education